 The author of class 12 English chapter “Third Level” is an American author, Walter Braden “Jack” Finney.
 He was born on October 2, 1911, in Milwaukee, Wisconsin, USA.
 He is very famous for his works on science fiction and thriller stories, “The Body Snatchers” and “Time and Again” are some of his best works.

 1. Do you think that the third level was a medium of escape for Charlie?

 Yes, the third level was a medium of escape for the protagonist Charlie.
-It was his escape and refuge from the reality of the harsh world full of pressures, tension, stress.
+It was his escape and refuge from the reality of the harsh world full of pressures, tension, and stress.
 He hallucinated himself to a time before the deadly World Wars took place.
-He resorted to escaping the harsh cruel reality unintentionally.
+He resorted to escaping the harsh and cruel reality unintentionally.
 He day-dreamed of a time when there was peace and things were much simpler.
 There were no insecurities as he says with reference to his grandfather.

 2. Do you see an intersection of space and time in the story?

-As per the Third Level summary Class 12, there are multiple instances of the intersection of space and time in the story.
+As per the Third Level summary, Class 12, there are multiple instances of the intersection of space and time in the story.
 Charlie existed in the 20th century and hallucinated himself in the 19th century at a time about 1894.
 There was a huge difference between the currency, lifestyle, clothing between the two centuries which was evident from Charlie’s narration.
 There were architectural forms contradicting modern forms of architecture.
 There was also a letter from his psychiatrist friend Sam which was dated 1982.

 3. Who is the author of chapter “Third Level Summary” of class 12?

 The chapter “Third Level Summary” is written by an American author, Walter Braden “Jack” Finney.
 He was born on October 2, 1911, in Wisconsin, USA and is very famous for his pieces on science fiction and thriller stories.
 Some of his best works include “The Body Snatchers” and “Time and Again”.